Playwright & Lecturer in Classical Studies

 Silence and Joy

 Sue’s new play about Beethoven, Silence and Joy, was due to be performed in 2020, the 250th anniversary of the composer’s birth.
-Sadly, the Covid-19 pandemic means that the live performances due to take place in October have been postponed.
-A video-recording is available which you can watch below.
+Sadly, the Covid-19 pandemic meant that the live performances due to take place in October had to be postponed.
+Instead, the team created a video-recording of Act One, which was included in the programme of events for the UK’s Black History Month.
+This is available to watch below.

 In 1802, when he was only 31, Ludwig van Beethoven was on the edge of despair.
 His doctor had advised him to spend six months in a quiet village outside Vienna, in the hope that his hearing might improve.